MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/configure-policy-protection.md

 - Only users within your organization can open the company-confidential document or email.

-- Only users in the marketing department can edit and print the promotion announcement document or email while all other users in your organization can only view the document or email.
+- Only users in the marketing department can edit and print the promotion announcement document or email while all other users in your organization can only read the document or email.

-- Users cannot forward an email that contains reorganization news.
+- Users cannot forward an email that contains news about an internal reorganization.

 - The current price list that is sent to business partners cannot be opened after a specified date.